-There’s no doubt that recruitment has undergone huge changes in the last decade.
-The influence of “Big Data”, mobile, social media and technology has saturated the market with keen startups, eager to capitalise on this new era.
-Alongside this, the recruitment sector has had to react to a candidate driven market and a growing skills shortage in various sectors.
-Therefore, it is no surprise that the skill set required to succeed as a modern recruiter consultant has expanded somewhat.
+There’s no doubt that the recruitment industry has undergone huge changes in the last decade.
+The influence of business intelligence, social media, advancement in technology and a candidate driven market, it is no surprise that the skill set required to succeed as a modern recruiter consultant has expanded somewhat.

 1. Candidate-Centric Mindset

 In traditional recruitment, you could construct a compelling job advert which became inundated with applications, which you could sift through to find the most capable candidates – simple enough.